Chapter 21 : A Visit to the Village

-He chuckled quietly as they pulled open the trapdoor.
+He let out a soft chuckle as they pulled open the trapdoor.
 “It is.”

 They had to duck into several unused classrooms on their way back to the common room.
-Between prefects, teachers, and the caretaker, there were plenty of people about who would have been happy to put them in detention for going out-of-bounds, as their packages clearly indicated that they had.
-Even students, who wouldn’t have necessarily wanted to get them in trouble, would have raised quite a commotion.
+Between prefects, teachers, and the caretaker, there were plenty of people about who would have been happy to put them in detention for going out-of-bounds, as their bag clearly indicated that they had.
+Even students might have raised a commotion.

 He made a face at her.
 “Killjoy,” he muttered, but he picked up the bags and followed her up the stairs that led to the boy’s dormitories.
 When they reached the sixth year’s door, James kicked it open and they dropped the packages on his bed.
 “You know,” he said, “just once, I’d like to toss stuff all over your room and leave it for you to clean up.”

 Rose shrugged.
 “Not my fault you can’t come up into our dormitory.
 Come on, we’ve got to get our books and head to class.
 Or at least I have to.”